khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### When to use

-- Use a group of radio buttons for a set of options, where only one option can be selected at a time.
+- Use a radio button group for a set of options, where only one option can be selected at a time.

 ### When not to use